Gilbert Family Foundation

 Jennifer Gilbert on entrepreneurship: "Venture 313 is a year-round, catalytic initiative that will provide Detroit-based entrepreneurs with access to capital, mentorship and other support they need to build their business and achieve greater economic mobility for themselves and their community."

 Jennifer Gilbert on NF research: "NF1 is a complex and unpredictable disease that affects 1 in 3,000 people around the world.
 Since our son Nick's diagnosis, we've witnessed first-hand how this disease impacts the lives of NF1 patients and their families.
-By launching the Brain Tumor Initiative and expanding the Vision Restoration Initiative, we hope to accelerate the discovery of therapeutic options for NF1 patients and ultimately eradicate brain and optic pathway tumors for good."
+By launching the Brain Tumour Initiative and expanding the Vision Restoration Initiative, we hope to accelerate the discovery of therapeutic options for NF1 patients and ultimately eradicate brain and optic pathway tumours for good."

 Application Process & Timeline